OSGeo/OSGeoLive-doc/quickstart/mapbender_quickstart.rst

      :scale: 80

 There are
-   * administrative applications
+   * administration applications
    * map applications
    * container applications

 The applications are listed in :guilabel:`categories`.
 Later you can define your own category and add your applications to the category you want.

-Administrative applications
+Administration applications
 ===========================

-:guilabel:`Administrative applications` allow you f. e. to load services, create user, to set up new applications.
+:guilabel:`Administration applications` allow you f. e. to load services, create user, to set up new applications.

-Each :guilabel:`administrative applications` provides different functionality.
-Later on your can set up your own :guilabel:`administrative applications` with the functionality you would like to provide.
+Each :guilabel:`administration application` provides different functionality.
+Later on your can set up your own :guilabel:`administration applications` with the functionality you would like to provide.

 After installation user :guilabel:`root` has access to:
    * admin2_en - WMS, application, user/group handling
    * admin_en_services - focus on WFS and metadata handling and owsproxy
-   * admin1 - template with all administrative elements
+   * admin1 - template with all administration elements

   .. image:: images/screenshots/800x600/mapbender_admin2_en.png
      :scale: 80

-.. tip:: You get back to the application overview whith the |HOME| button.
+.. tip:: You get back to the application overview with the |HOME| button.

   .. |HOME| image:: images/screenshots/800x600/mapbender_home.png
      :scale: 100

-Map Applications
+Map applications
 ================
-Map applications contain OGC WMS, one ore more map frames, buttons, a treefolder, a legend element, your logo and more.
+Map applications contain OGC WMS, one ore more maps, buttons, a geodata explorer, a legend element, your logo and more.

 #.
 Choose a map application :guilabel:`by click` from the :guilabel:`application overview`

 #.
-Get to know Mapbender and try the funtionality the applications provide.
+Get to know Mapbender and try the functionality the applications provide.

    * choose for example gui, gui_digitize